Fresh amber snow warning issued as wintry conditions bring disruption

 On Shetland, forecasters said accumulations of 10-15cm of snow are likely at low levels, with 20-30cm possible on high ground.

-Highland Council said it has received reports of campervans and cars stuck on ice in tourist hotspots, and it advised motorists to drive with caution.

-Wintry conditions have led to the closure of several snow gates in northern Scotland.
+Wintry conditions have already caused disruption on a number of roads in northern Scotland.

 Traffic Scotland said the snow gates on the A93 Braemar-Glenshee, A939 Tomintoul-Cockbridge, B974 Cairn O’Mount-Fettercairn and at Bealach na Ba were shut on Friday morning.